mikescho1/Notes/Notes/Angular4JavaDevelopers(UdemyCourse)/Angular4JavaDevelopers(UdemyCourse).md

 ![](Images/2019-12-24-15-20-05.png)

-Next we will create the service class so that we can remove the static data we entered in the *ngOnInit()* method to temporarily populate our checklist.
+Next create the service class so the static data that was entered in the *ngOnInit()* method to temporarily populate our checklist can be removed.
 <br>
 ___
 <br>